jean-michel-gonet/angular-backtest/README.md

   }
 ]);
 ```
-At the beginning, the NAV is lower than the index because of the transfers of
+At the beginning the NAV is lower than the index because of the transfers of
 660 we execute every month.
 Then market timing saves us from the worst, and we
 sell all our positions in 2000, 2007, 2010, and a couple of other times that we
 could have skipped but seemed dangerous at the time.
 While we are out of the
-market, the NAV becomes a straight decreasing line because of the regular
+market the NAV becomes a straight decreasing line because of the regular
 transfers that we keep doing.
 In the end, we managed to increase 3 fold the
 value of our portfolio, plus extracting nearly 190'000 in cash along this
 whole period.